12 Essential Questions to Ask Your Doctor Before Taking Antibiotics

 What antibiotic side effects might I expect?

 Side effects typically only occur in a very small percentage of those who take antibiotics, but it’s important to be aware of any possible reactions your body could have.
-Some medications could cause shortness of breath, while others might make you break out in hives.
+Some medications could cause nausea, bloating, and diarrhea.
 “There are medication-specific things to watch for,” Young says.
 “Depending on the severity, a discussion with your provider would decide whether to continue or switch to another therapy.”
 Find out in advance what symptoms to look out for, and have a plan if those side effects happen.
+If you have an allergic reaction, however, you may have shortness of breath, while others might make you break out in hives.
+Seek medical attention for a possible drug allergy.
+(More on this below.)

 Is this antibiotic safe with other medications I take?